DanielMartinus/Event-plugin-hangoutsbot/README.md

 This repository contains a plugin for [hangouts-bot](https://github.com/hangoutsbot/hangoutsbot).
-Simply put the python script ```event.py``` in the plugins folder which is located in the hangupsbot directory.
-Last but not least, add ```event``` to the config file of your bot and restart the bot to enable the plugin.
+Simply put the python script ```events.py``` in the plugins folder which is located in the hangupsbot directory.
+Last but not least, add ```events``` to the config file of your bot and restart the bot to enable the plugin.

 # Event-plugin